-Since the homozygous Fstl1 mice died shortly after birth, we also generated global depletion of Fstl1 knockout mice in adulthood using $Ubc\text{-}CreER^{T2}$ ($Ubc\text{-}CreER^{T2}$; $Fstl1^{flox/flox}$, Fstl1cKO) to ascertain the effect of Fstl1 deletion on UUO-induced renal injury.
+Since the homozygous Fstl1 mice died shortly after birth, we also generated global depletion of Fstl1 knockout mice in adulthood using Ubc-CreER^{T2} (Ubc-CreER^{T2};Fstl1flox/flox, Fstl1cKO) to ascertain the effect of Fstl1 deletion on UUO-induced renal injury.
 As shown in Figure S1A-B, Fstl1 knockout significantly promoted an increase in fibrosis-related markers (α -SMA and fibronectin).
-Collectively, these in vivo data indicate that FSTL1 is induced in response to renal injury and acts as an antifibrotic factor in renal fibrogenesis after UUO.
+Collectively, these in vivo data indicate that FSTL1 is induced in response to renal injury and acts as an anti-fibrotic factor in renal fibrogenesis after UUO.

-FSTL1 deficiency in mice exhibits aggravated inflammatory response after UUO Unresolved inflammation is one of the most important initiators for renal interstitial fibrosis [7, 9].
+FSTL1 deficiency in mice exhibits aggravated inflammatory response after UUO important initiators for renal interstitial fibrosis [7, 9].
 FSTL1 has been recognized as a key inflammatory protein in various diseases [18].
 Here, we explored the role of FSTL1 in the inflammatory response to UUO-induced kidney injury.
-We found that obstructed kidneys subjected to 3, 7 and 14 days of UUO exhibited a significant increased expression of proinflammatory cytokines, including $IL-1\beta$, IL-6, $TNF-\alpha$, and MCP-1, compared with the sham-operated kidneys (Figure 3A-D).
-Notably, the obstructed kidneys of $Fstl1^{+/-}$ mice displayed higher expression of these proinflammatory cytokines compared with those of WT controls (Figure 3A-D).
+We found that obstructed kidneys subjected to 3, 7 and 14 days of UUO exhibited a significant increased expression of proinflammatory cytokines, including IL-1β, IL-6, TNF-a, and MCP-1, compared with the sham-operated kidneys (Figure 3A-D).
+Notably, the obstructed kidneys of Fstl1+/-mice displayed higher expression of these proinflammatory cytokines compared with those of WT controls (Figure 3A-D).